China halts climate, military ties over Pelosi Taiwan visit

 The Rocket Force also fired projectiles over Taiwan into the Pacific, military officers told state media, in a major ratcheting up of China’s threats to attack and invade the island.

-The drills, which Xinhua described as being held on an “unprecedented scale,” are China’s response to a visit this week by Pelosi to Taiwan.
-The speaker is the highest ranking U.S. politician to visit Taiwan in 25 years.
+The drills, which Xinhua described as being held on an “unprecedented scale,” are China’s most strident response to Pelosi’s visit.
+The speaker is the highest-ranking U.S. politician to visit Taiwan in 25 years.

-China announced unspecified sanctions on Pelosi and her family.
-Such sanctions are generally mostly symbolic in nature.
+Dialogue and exchanges between China and the U.S., particularly on military matters and economic exchanges, have generally been halting at best.
+Climate change and fighting trade in illegal drugs such as fentanyl were, however, areas where they had found common cause, and Beijing’s suspension of cooperation could have significant implications for efforts to achieve progress in those issues.

-A Chinese Foreign Ministry statement said that Pelosi had disregarded China’s serious concerns and resolute opposition to her visit.
-It called Pelosi’s visit provocative and said it undermines China’s sovereignty and territorial integrity.
+China and the United States are the world’s No. 1 and No. 2 climate polluters, together producing nearly 40% of all fossil-fuel emissions.
+Their top climate diplomats, John Kerry and Xie Zhenhua, maintained a cordial relationship that dated back to the Paris climate accord, which was made possible by a breakthrough negotiated among the two and others.

 On the Chinese coast across from Taiwan, tourists gathered Friday to try to catch a glimpse of any military aircraft heading toward the exercise area.